 It is always buzzing with activity and a wonderful place to observe Indian family culture!

 This is a great spot to try street food.
 India Gate has some excellent bhel puri stands.
-You didn’t think I was going to give you a Delhi itinerary without squeezing in the most authentic of all Delhi experiences, eating street food?
+You didn’t think I was going to give you a Delhi itinerary without squeezing in the most authentic of all Delhi experiences, eating the famous street food?

 Street food is part of the culture of the city – and trust me, it is delicious!
 Just look for a stand that has got a steady stream of customers – locals always know where the best food is.
 If you have hand sanitizer, a dab before eating wouldn’t hurt.